-“Nora settled in quickly and established a routine,” Jacky said.
+Jacky shared about her first live-in carer, Nora.
+“Nora settled in quickly and established a routine,” she said.
 “Her infectious laugh soon warmed her to the very many friends that call in.
 This is evidenced with me always being asked to send their love onto Nora.
 She has been readily accepted into my extended family of friends.

 “All my friends, without exception, have recognised that Nora has been good for me and given me my life back.
 I was quite depressed with the condition, the deteriation and the poor quality of life I had before Nora came here.
 I was very resistant to having a live in carer initially but without Nora my condition and quality of life would have deteriated to nothing.
 Without sounding dramatic, I owe my life to Nora.

 “Nora has quickly adapted to the police sense of humour and is a real good sport (although she did draw a line at taking me out in the freezing cold to play snowballs!).
 Nora always gives me a choice as I am readily able to make decisions for myself.
 However, Nora encourages me to make sensible choices given my condition and state of health at that time.
 Entirely on Nora’s own initiative we have established a good feeding protocol to make sure I have sufficient good calories with my feed.